 Many things are happening within the modern education niche as we speak.
 The internet is populated with online course platforms, teaching software, learning apps, and marketplaces catering resources for educators.

-Through affiliate marketing, you can leverage from trusted companies and make small commissions recommending their products and services to other users through online reviews.
+Through affiliate marketing, you can leverage trusted companies and make small commissions recommending their products and services to other users through online reviews.
 It provides a nice additional income than just relying solely on teaching and you get to build a larger audience size besides the students you serve.

 Let me give you some examples;